 To make the program more effective, we are transitioning the points system to a calendar year, versus the June/July program previously used.
 This will coincide with club elections much better.
-2018 points submissions will remain the same, then points will be accumulated from July 1 to December 31 of 2018 and recognition will take place during the Bash 2019.
-Point requirements for the transition will be 100 for Master and 25 required to remain an active Ambassador.
+Points will be accumulated from January 1 to December 31 and recognition will take place during the Bash.
+This will be an extended points reporting time frame as we will not collect points sheets until January 2020.
+Point requirements are 200 for Master and 50 required to remain an active Ambassador.

-Ambassadors that do not submit points in 2018 will receive notification of removal from the program.
+Ambassadors that do not submit points will receive notification of removal from the program.

 Download the Ambassador Application

 Ambassador Points Program

 Ambassador Database (Listings of Corvette Clubs with Contact Information)

 Ambassador Database Admin (Create a new account, modify an existing account, retrieve a lost password)